My Stay Experience at Narendra Bhawan, Bikaner

 Exterior looks grand with red sandstone jaali (Indian lattice work) facades and little balconies with greens.
 Exteriors are Rajasthani but interior is a different world!
 They focus is more in the interiors.
 The foundation of the original building has been left untouched.
 They built a retaining wall all around the original residence.

 What was once a Gaushala (cowshed) is now converted to a happening entertainment spot for guests.
 They have plans to celebrate evenings with Rasa Leela in play (the courtship dance of Lord Krishna) utterly romantic and engaging.
-An enticing menu of petite collations and beguiling cocktails are presented; designed to ﬂatter the evening, the mood, and you!
+An enticing menu of petite collations and beguiling cocktails are presented; designed to ﬂatter the evening, the mood, and you that makes a wonderful stay experience at Narendra Bhawan.

 The terrace of the original house is the floor of the courtyard, the Diwali Chowk.
 Courtyards are the major features of most houses of Rajasthan, suits well from both environmental point of view and also social context.
 Rest of the hotel came up around the original structure without disturbing it.
 This courtyard is dotted with canopies, fruit trees and low Indian style seating.
 Here you will be treated to Bikaner Badakhana and Marwari cuisine with the pomp and circumstance that is emblematic of a Royal Bikaner!